-We have no Job Vacancies at present but if you are interested in applying for a post with us please complete the form on the link below and send it to the management team with your CV.
-We are always looking for BANK STAFF and you do not need to hold a qualification to apply.
+We have some Job Vacancies at present so if you are interested in applying for a post with us please complete the form on the link below and send it to the management team with your CV.
+We are always looking for BANK STAFF and you do not always need to hold a qualification to apply.

 Working in childcare offers a variety of roles and a diverse and fulfilling career path for those wishing to pursue this important role.

 There are many skills needed and they depend on the particular post you are working in, however, here is a useful general list:

 Skills and qualities of childcare workers.

 Able to plan and deliver activities that are stimulating and interesting to the children you are working with

 Be a ‘get-up-and-go’ type of person as well as being eager and having a caring attitude